Tax Year 2026 · Canada

 Do RRSP contributions reduce taxes in Newfoundland and Labrador?

 Yes.
 RRSP contributions reduce both your federal and Newfoundland and Labrador provincial taxable income dollar-for-dollar.
-The more you contribute, the lower your effective tax rate.
-The 2025 RRSP limit is 18% of your 2024 earned income, up to $32,490.
-Enter your RRSP amount in the Pre-Tax Deductions section above to see the impact.
+The 2026 RRSP limit is 18% of your 2025 earned income, up to $32,490.

 What is the effective tax rate on an $80,000 salary in Newfoundland and Labrador?

 On an $80,000 annual salary in Newfoundland and Labrador with no additional deductions, the combined effective rate (federal + provincial + CPP + EI) typically falls between 25% and 35%.
-Use the calculator for the exact figure based on your pay frequency and deductions.
+Use the calculator for the exact figure.

 How do I calculate my biweekly take-home pay in Newfoundland and Labrador?

-Divide your annual salary by 26 to get your gross biweekly pay, then subtract federal income tax, CPP, EI, and Newfoundland and Labrador provincial income tax for each pay period.
-The calculator above does all of this automatically β enter your annual salary, select "Bi-weekly" as your pay frequency, and the result panel shows your exact biweekly take-home amount.
+Divide your annual salary by 26 to get your gross biweekly pay, then subtract federal income tax, CPP, EI, and Newfoundland and Labrador provincial income tax.
+The calculator above does all of this automatically.